MCP Integration

 Supported clients

-- Claude Desktop — native MCP support
+- Claude Desktop and Claude Code — native MCP support

 - Custom agents — any app using the MCP SDK